culturenews

 Proxies (lower resolution versions of your video made for faster editing) have also been improved quite a bit with faster render times, better defaults, and simplified settings.
 They’ll also now be created for you behind the scenes when you switch your preview size in the View Settings of the Video Clip Editor’s Preview.

-Several other quality of life enhancements have been added as well including automatically setting an effect strip’s Blend Mode to match the input strip, previewing the adjustment of a strip during transform regardless of where the playhead is, and much better defaults and extra options for Text strips
+Several other quality of life enhancements have been added as well including automatically setting an effect strip’s Blend Mode to match the input strip, previewing the adjustment of a strip during transform regardless of where the playhead is, and much better defaults and extra options for Text strips.

 And finally - other random updates